gloomymouse/autoTetris/README.md

 ## How to write your own AI

 1. Connect to server
+  - connections in AutoTetris use socket
+  - send `<name>Nuwa</name>` to connect to server and register your name
 2. Play the game
   - Server information
     - new tetromino: `<inter>interval_time</inter><tetro>tx</tetro><next>tx</next><map>map_infomation</map>`